fkmiec/goscript/README.md

 Options:
   --code|-c string
 	    The code of your command.
 Defaults to empty string.
-  --imports|-i string
-	    A comma-separated list of go packages to import.
-Not used with --file option.
   --file|-f string
 	    A go src file, complete with main function and imports.
-Alternative to --code and --imports options.
+Alternative to --code.
+  --template|-t
+	    Print a template go source file to stdout, or to the project src directory if --name provided.
+  --export|-e string
+	    Exports the named script to stdout with shebang added and removes source and binary from project.
   --name|-n string
 	    A name for your command.
-Defaults to gocmd.
+The code will be saved to the project src directory with that name.
   --list|-l
-	    Print the list of previously-compiled commands.
+	    Print the list of existing commands.
+  --goget|-g string
+	    Go get an external package (not part of stdlib) to pull into the project.
   --recompile
 	    Recompile existing source files in the project src directory.
+  --delete
+	    Delete the specified compiled command.
+Removes .go extension from source file so it remains recoverable.
   --dir|-d
 	    Print the directory path to the project.
-  --path|-p string
+  --path|-p
 	    Print the path to the source file specified, if exists in the project.
 Blank if not found.
-  --setup string
+  --setup
 	    A name, absolute path or 'help'.
 Creates a module project to be used by goscript.
 If 'help', prints setup instructions.
   --bang|-b
 	    Print the expected shebang line.
-  --template|-t
-	    Print a template go source file to stdout.
-After edits, use --file to compile with goscript.
   --exec|-x
 	    Execute the resulting binary.
+  --version|-v
+	    Print the goscript version.

 Example (Compile as 'hello'.
 Execute hello.): goscript --code 'script.Echo("Hello World!\n").Stdout()' --name hello; hello